yarosz/cre/README.md

-# CRE - Common Relability Enumerations
+# CRE - Common Reliability Enumerations

 An open standard for naming, categorizing, and detecting reliability problems